nevinmathew/My-Travel-Journal/README.md

 ## License

-This project is licensed under the - License.
+This project is under Unlicense license.
 See the [License](./LICENSE) file for details.